Part C - Electives

 Music Education I and II: (3 cr.)
 This module is designed to introduce students to the fundamentals of music education as most of our students work and teach at schools as after school instructors, etc.

-Alexander Techniques: (3 cr.)
+Awareness Training for Musicians: (3 cr.)
 This lab explores posture, movement, and breathing as they relate to the act of musical production.
 Students focus on the experience of making music, and particularly on the development of self awareness as it pertains to the kinesthetic experience.
-Through several exercises and techniques, the musician learns to avoid injuries due to overuse and/or misuse, as well as helping to develop sensitivity, clarity, and power in musical production.
+In this course students will learn the fundamentals of the Feldendrais method.

 Singer Songwriter Workshop: (3 cr.)
 This lab focuses on student songwriting in a workshop context.
 Students explore songwriting styles, techniques in orchestration and arranging, and compose several songs to share with fellow participants.